Beppu Zen Retreat and GyaTeiJi Temple: Your all-Inclusive Zen temple homestay experience!

 - formal retreat activities such as tea ceremony, calligraphy, or kimono dressing. (donation suggested)

-- additional self-guided meditation time in the Buddha house (ask for directions)
+- additional self-guided meditation time in the Buddha house (ask for directions) or in your own guest house.

 - off site activities with hosts such as onsen or hiking.